isaque21/lambda/start-stop-routines/start-stop-ec2/README.md

 - The value of 'ScheduleStop' or 'ScheduleStart' must be in the following format 'H:M' - example '09:00'
 - To trigger this function, be sure to configure the CloudWatch event that will run at an interval of your choice (every 5 minutes is recommended).
 - The following Lambda function needs a role with permission to start and stop EC2 instances and write to CloudWatch logs.

+## Enviroment variables

+The code makes use of two environment variables:

+### ALARMS_MANAGER

+Defines whether CloudWatch alarms for instances will be enabled/disabled along with the start/stop action.

+The key value True defines that the function will change the status of alarms.
+If you do not want to change the status of the alarms, change the value to False.

+### REGIONS

+Defines the regions that the function will traverse and list instances.

+The value should be as a comma-separated list of AWS regions (for example: us-east-1,sa-east-1).

 ## IMPORTANT!!!